 Penguin Village, one of the largest penguin exhibit facilities, features a Subantarctic Zone where lively penguins swim in a large tank with a maximum depth of 6 meters and a water volume of 700 tons, and a Temperate Zone that recreates the wild habitat of the Humboldt penguin, where visitors can meet approximately 140 penguins of five species.
 Part of the temperate zone has been designated as an "Important Ex situ Breeding Site" by the Santiago Metropolitan Park of Chile.

-The museum is home to 100 varieties of pufferfish
+The museum is home to one of the world's largest collections of purfferfish on display

-The aquarium has an enormous blue whale skeleton
+The aquarium has the country's only full-body display of an enormous blue whale skeleton

-Located in Shiminoseki City, the Kaikyokan Aquarium is accessible by public transportation.
+Located in Shimonoseki City, the Kaikyokan Aquarium is accessible by public transportation.

-Kaikyokan Aquarium is seven minutes by bus from JR Shimonoseki Station, or a two-minute walk from JR Mojiko Station.
+Kaikyokan Aquarium is seven minutes by bus from Shimonoseki Station.
+From Mojiko Station, take the ferry from nearby Moji Port to Shimonoseki (5 minutes).
+Kaikyokan Aquarium is just a short walk from Shimonoseki Port.
 If arriving from out of town, take the Tokaido-Sanyo Shinkansen to Kokura Station and transfer to the Kagoshima Line.
-Kaikyokan Aquarium is a 30-minute bus ride from JR Shin-Shimonoseki Station.
+Kaikyokan Aquarium is a 30-minute bus ride from Shin-Shimonoseki Station.